Turnkey Legalization and Authentication of Documents

 2

-I will make the translation into English and certify it with my stamp.
-The document will be bilingual, in two columns: on the left, will be your original Ukrainian text, on the right, will be the English translation.
+I will translate the document into English in accordance with the consulate's requirements.
+The document will be bilingual, in two columns: the left column will contain your original Ukrainian text, and the right column will have the English translation.

 3

-You will need to sign this bilingual document at a notary.
-You can pick up the paper translation from my office, or I can send it to you by mail/courier.
+You will need to sign this bilingual document before a notary.
+You can pick up the paper translation from me in the City of Vaughan, Ontario, or I can send it to you via courier.

 4